Bubble-Park/bubble-park/README.md

-This is a Kotlin Multiplatform project targeting Android, Web, Desktop.
+This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: